 If your website looks old, outdated, and complicated to explore, you could lose clients before they even contact you.

-If your pages take too long to load, you could lose prospective clients.
+If your site is taking a long time to load, you could lose prospective clients.
 Remember, Google keeps track of your bounce rate.
 When people leave in frustration, your SEO ranking could plummet.

 If it takes 10 seconds for your page to load, the probability of a bounce increases by 123%.